-Once famed for it’s small pier that was used by Anglers for year moreover it used to be a mark that helped anglers target Huss (and mackerel), with the pier giving access to deeper waters.
+Once famed for it’s small pier that was used by Anglers for years moreover it used to be a mark that helped anglers target Bull Huss (and Mackerel), with the pier giving access to deeper water.
 The pier fell into a dangerous state of repair hence it was unfortunately removed in 2018.

 Fishing is from a safe and stable platform with a railing on the sea facing side of the breakwater.

 There are opportunities to have a bit of a species hunt down the back of the breakwater among the rocks.
 To the left looking out to sea there is a little headland that you can also target minis, its quite shallow here and snaggy.